keptn/keptn/distributor/README.md

 - `K8S_POD_NAME` -  Kubernetes deployment name of the Keptn integration. default = `""`
 - `K8S_NAMESPACE` - Kubernetes namespace of the Keptn integration. default = `""`
 - `K8S_NODE_NAME` - Kubernetes node name the Keptn integration is running on. default = `""`
+- `MAX_HEARTBEAT_RETRIES` - Maximum number of times the distributor tries to do its heartbeat before it gives up. default=`10`
+- `HEARTBEAT_INTERVAL` - TIme duration between each heartbeat.  default:`10s`
+- `MAX_REGISTRATION_RETRIES` - Maximum number of times the distributor is trying to register itself to the control plane when started. default:`10`
+- `REGISTRATION_INTERVAL` - Time duration between trying to re-register to the control plane. default =`10s`
 - `OAUTH_CLIENT_ID` - OAuth client ID used when performing Oauth Client Credentials Flow. default = `""`
 - `OAUTH_CLIENT_SECRET` - OAuth client ID used when performing Oauth Client Credentials Flow. default = `""`
 - `OAUTH_DISCOVERY` - Discovery URL called by the distributor to obtain further information for the OAuth Client Credentials Flow, e.g. the token URL. default = `""`